 Identify new business opportunities and to develop enquiries and leads into applications or proposals for new business and to develop our relationship with you.

-Send you relevant marketing information (including details of other products or services provided by us or other RBS group companies which we believe may be of interest to you).
+Send you relevant marketing information (including details of other products or services provided by us or other NatWest group companies which we believe may be of interest to you).
 We may show or send you marketing material online (on our own and other websites including social media platforms), in our app, or by email, sms or post.

-Understand our customers’ actions, behaviour, preferences, expectations, feedback and financial history in order to improve our products and services, develop new products and services, and to improve the relevance of offers of products and services by RBS group companies.
+Understand our customers’ actions, behaviour, preferences, expectations, feedback and financial history in order to improve our products and services, develop new products and services, and to improve the relevance of offers of products and services by NatWest group companies.

 Monitor the performance and effectiveness of products and services.